Diversity, Equity & Inclusion

 • General duties: Attending monthly PRR meetings, and occasionally participating in Lean events (at UH) planned by the department

-• Previous participants: Steve Weindorf/Brian Soles, Will Perry
+• Previous participants: Will Perry

 • If interested: Reach out to the chief residents